-About twelve miles off the coast of Devon in the Bristol Channel lies the Island of Lundy, just over a thousand acres of rocky outcropping no more than fifty above high tide.
+About twelve miles off the coast of Devon in the Bristol Channel lies the Island of Lundy, just over a thousand acres of rocky outcrop no more than fifty above high tide.
 The name — Lundy — derives from the Old Norse word for puffin, by far the island’s most numerous resident.
 It has been owned outright for most of the last several centuries, until acquired by the National Trust which operates it today as a bird sanctuary.

 Lundy’s most colorful seigneur was English financier Martin Coles Harman.
 Often accused of shady dealings, Harman was bankrupt in 1932 and imprisoned for fraud in 1934-1935, but not before he was the self-titled King of Lundy, the island he had bought in 1924 for £16,000.

 A virtual fiefdom, Harman ruled the island absolutely, presuming to mint his own coinage — the Puffin, in two denominations, 1 and ½ — for use only on the island.
 With values set to the equivalent English coins, the Puffin went into circulation in 1930, when the island had a population of just forty.
-This was a violation of British laws which prohibited private coinage, however, so Harman was tried a fined a nominal £15.
+This was a violation of British laws prohibiting private coinage, however, so Harman was tried a fined a nominal £15.
 There were bigger issues in his near future.

 These coins have become collector’s items and were reproduced in 1965 from the original dies.¹ The Puffin is one of the oddities of 20th century coinage, inspiring American printer-publisher Henry Morris² to invent his own currency for the Republic of San Serriffe.